catmelonllc/all-in-one/README.md

 *   **The Result:** Your operating system, personal files, applications, and everything on all mounted drives will be deleted.
 The system will be rendered completely unbootable.

-*   **Safety Measures:** To prevent catastrophic accidents, this command is protected by multiple safety layers:
+*   **Safety Measures:** To prevent catastrophic accidents, this command is protected by multiple 2 layers:
     1. You must type a specific confirmation phrase to proceed.
+The exact prompt you have to type to confirm the "Last Resort" option is:

+`I UNDERSTAND THIS IS PERMANENT`

+You must type it exactly like that, including:

+All capital letters.
+The spaces between the words.

 2. There is a 10-second abort countdown.

 **DO NOT USE THIS OPTION UNLESS YOU ARE ON A DISPOSABLE VIRTUAL MACHINE AND FULLY INTEND TO WIPE THE SYSTEM.**